 Tis the season to receive a gift.
 And tis the season for receiving a gift you don’t want.
-But what do you do with it?
+But, what do you do with unwanted gifts?
 You don’t want to risk hurting the feelings of someone who spent thoughtful time picking out a gift for you.
 After all, it was likely given to you with good intentions.
-Here are a few creative ideas beyond re-gifting to let go of your unwanted gifts.

 You can always take your unwanted gifts to Goodwill or Salvation Army.
-But they just get sold or brought to the landfill.
-Why not donate directly to a charity.
-Consider adopting a family and sending them the gifts you can’t use.
-Particularly those that a child can benefit from.
+But, they either get resold for a profit or end up at the landfill.
+Why not donate directly to a charity?
+Consider adopting a family and sending them the gifts you can’t use, particularly those that a child can benefit from.

-Michelle Armour-Brown founded Foster Kids Charity after witnessing a car accident that directly impacted a foster child to both serve then needs of foster childer and to educate the public and volunteers about the foster care system.
-They accept new clothing, toys, and other items that can be sold at auction.
+Michelle Armour-Brown founded Foster Kids Charity both to serve the needs of foster childer and educate the public and volunteers about the foster care system.
+Their foundation accepts new clothing, toys, and other items that can be sold at auction.
 So, they will happily accept those unwanted items.

 One man’s unwanted gift is another man’s treasure.
 That’s why there are sites out there where you can exchange them.
 Trade your gifts through Barter Quest, either for other goods or for money.
 You’ll need to register and create a login name.
-You may want to keep your login name anonymous.
+However, you may want to keep your login name anonymous.

 3. Fat Llama

 Create an account and list the items you want to rent.
-This site works best if you live in an area with a larger population to increase the demand for your item.
-You’ll set up a time to meet and exchange the good and set a pick-up time.
-The monetary exchange is all handled through the website for your security and convenience.
-Items rented through Fat Llama are covered by insurance up to $30,000.
+This site works best if you live in an area with a larger population and an increased demand for your item.
+You’ll set up a time to meet, hand over the item, and set a pick-up time.
+Fortunately, the monetary exchange is all handled through the website for your security and convenience.
+Items rented through Fat Llama are also covered by insurance for up to $30,000.

 4. Card Cash

 Did you receive a book for the holiday?
-Perhaps you’re not a reader, or maybe you’ve already read it through cover to cover.
+Perhaps you’re not a reader.
+Or, maybe you’ve already read it from cover to cover.
 If you’re looking to get something for your books, forget about selling them for chump change.
 Instead, take a look at Bookcrossing.